 Zinc is an essential mineral for many areas of general health.
 Found in cells throughout the body, it supports a healthy immune system.
 Zinc is involved in making proteins and DNA in the body, and is key in healing and our sense of taste and smell.
 Vegetarians and vegans are especially at risk for inadequate zinc consumption, since the best foods sources of zinc include oysters, red meat, poultry, and seafood.
 Also certain compounds in plant foods inhibit proper zinc absorption.
 According to the National Institutes of Health, "vegetarians might need to eat as much as 50% more zinc than the recommended amounts."

 Magnesium is the second most abundant element inside human cells, and the fourth most abundant positively charged ion in the human body.
 Within the body’s cells, it serves literally hundreds of functions.
 Magnesium ions regulate over 300 biochemical reactions in the body through their role as enzyme co-factors.
 They also play a vital role in the reactions that generate and use ATP, the fundamental unit of energy within the body’s cells.
-As one of the most common co-factors in the body, magnesium’s presence is crucial to glucose and fat breakdown; production of proteins, enzymes, and antioxidants such as glutathione; creation of DNA and RNA; and regulation of cholesterol production.
+As one of the most common co-factors in the body, magnesium’s presence is crucial to glucose and fat breakdown; production of proteins, enzymes, and antioxidants such as glutathione; creation of DNA and RNA.
 Magnesium also plays a vital role in transmitting electrical impulses...Full Details